Dnieper–Donets culture

-The Dnieper–Donets culture complex (DDCC) (ca. 5th—4th millennium BC) was a Mesolithic and later Neolithic culture which flourished north of the Black Sea ca. 5000-4200 BC.
+The Dnieper–Donets culture complex (DDCC) (ca. 5th—4th millennium BC) is a Mesolithic and later Neolithic archaeological culture found north of the Black Sea and dating to ca. 5000-4200 BC.
 It has many parallels with the Samara culture, and was succeeded by the Sredny Stog culture.

 Discovery

 The Dnieper–Donets culture complex was defined by the Soviet archaeologist Dmytro Telehin (Dmitriy Telegin) on proposition of another archaeologist Valentyn Danylenko in 1956.
 At that time Dmytro Telehin worked at the Institute of Archaeology of the Academy of Sciences of the Ukrainian SSR (1952 – 1990).
 In 1967 Telehin defended his doctorate dissertation "Dnieper–Donets Neolithic culture".

 Origin

-David Anthony (2007: 155) dated the beginning of the Dnieper–Donets culture I roughly between 5800/5200 BC.
+David Anthony (2007: 155) dated the beginning of the Dnieper–Donets culture I roughly between 5800 BC and 5200 BC.
 It quickly expanded in all directions, eventually absorbing all other local Neolithic groups.

-By 5200 BC the Dnieper–Donets culture II followed, which ended between 4400/4200 BC.
-Note that the unsourced entry in the Ukrainian graphic contradicts both Telegin's and Anthony's chronology and geography.
+By 5200, BC the Dnieper–Donets culture II followed; it ended between 4400 BC and 4200 BC.